moeni12/Group3/use_cases/USE_CASE-23.md

 ### Trigger

-A request for the population of people, people living in cities, and people not living in cities.
+A user request for the population of people, people living in cities, and people not living in cities.

 ## MAIN SUCCESS SCENARIO

-1. The population of people, people living in cities, and people not living in cities in each continent for user.
+1. User request for a report which can show the population of people, people living in cities, and people not living in cities in each continent.
+2. To do this, we need to join with the database first.
-2. Need to capture the population of people, people living in cities, and people not living information for.
+3. In addition, we need to capture the population of people, people living in cities, and people not living information for.
-3. Need to extract current population information of population of people, people living in cities, and people not living in cities.
+4. Moreover we need to extract current population information of population of people, people living in cities, and people not living in cities.
-4. Need to  provide report to organization.
+5. Finally, we need to  provide report to organization.

 ## EXTENSIONS

-3. **Lists of  cities does not exist**:
-    1. User cannot view the lists of the population of people, people living in cities, and people not living in cities.
+None.

 ## SUB-VARIATIONS